PaulZC/NEO-M8T_GNSS_FeatherWing/LEARN.md

 This technique is completely reliant on the serial receive buffer being large enough to store the incoming RAWX data between files.
 In the unlikely event of a UBX checksum error or a loss of sync: the RAWX messages are paused, a new log file is opened, and then the RAWX messages are restarted.

+In [RAWX_Logger_4](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/tree/master/Arduino/RAWX_Logger_4), serial data is automatically diverted into a large
+RingBufferN by a timer interrupt, which means you do not need to increase the size of the serial receive buffer (by editing RingBuffer.h).
+Version 4 also includes NeoPixel support making it easier to tell what the code is doing.
+The NeoPixel and LEDs can be disabled if the need the logger to be blacked out.

 By default, RAWX data is logged every 250 msec (4Hz).
 This can be slowed down by selecting an alternate CFG-RATE message.

 By default, the code will log raw measurements from GPS + Galileo + GLONASS + SBAS.
 This can be changed to GPS + Galileo + BeiDou + SBAS by commenting out the line which says _#define GLONASS_